 Loadbang returns on Saturday, November 8 at 8:00pm.
 Consisting of bass clarinetist Carlos Cordeiro, baritone Jeffrey Gavett, trumpeter Andy Kozar, and and trombonist William Lang, the ensemble was founded in 2008 and has premiered more than 70 works.
 Mr. Cordeiro has toured Spain, Italy, France, Switzerland, Germany, Hungary, Russia and the U.S., and holds a Master's Degree in Contemporary Performance from Manhattan School of Music.
 Mr. Gavett has performed in Alice Tully Hall, Issue Project Room, Le Poisson Rouge, Merkin Hall, Zankel Hall and others, with a broad range of collaborators from the Rolling Stones and indie rock group Clogs to new music groups ICE, New Juilliard Ensemble, Red Light New Music, Talea Ensemble, Le Train Bleu, and Wet Ink Ensemble.
 Mr. Kozar holds a BM from the Eastman School of Music, and a MM in Contemporary Performance at Manhattan School of Music.
 He has performed as soloist with with the Pan-American Symphony and the Carnegie Mellon Baroque Orchestra, as well as with the Grammy nominated Travis Sullivan’s Bjorkestra and other indie pop bands, and on Broadway’s Mary Poppins.
 Mr. Lang has performed in such venues as the Guggenheim Museum andCarnegie’s Isaac Stern and Zankel Halls.
 He received his Masters Degree from Manhattan School of Music, and his Bachelors Degree from SUNY Fredonia, and is an active performer and improviser in New York and Boston.

 Lara Downes performs a solo piano recital on Sunday, November 9 at 8:00pm.
-Since making concert debuts at Queen Elizabeth Hall London, the Vienna Konzerthaus and the Salle Gaveau Paris, Downes has won over audiences at Carnegie Hall, Kennedy Center, Lincoln Center, the American Academy Rome, San Francisco Performances, the Montreal Chamber Music Festival, Portland Piano International and the University of Washington World Series, among many others.
+Joining her on the program will be the San Francisco based Del Sol String Quartet, a two-time winner of the top Chamber Music America/ASCAP award for Adventurous Programming.
+Since making concert debuts at Queen Elizabeth Hall London, the Vienna Konzerthaus and the Salle Gaveau Paris, Lara Downes has won over audiences at Carnegie Hall, Kennedy Center, Lincoln Center, the American Academy Rome, San Francisco Performances, the Montreal Chamber Music Festival, Portland Piano International and the University of Washington World Series, among many others.
 She currently serves as Artistic Director of the Young Artists program at the Mondavi Center for the Performing Arts, UC Davis, where she is also Artist in Residence.
 Her debut CD, Invitation to the Dance (2000), was called "magical" by NPR, and her second release, American Ballads (2001), was ranked by Amazon among the best recordings of American concert music ever made.
 She is regularly heard nationwide on radio programs including NPR Performance Today, WNYC New Sounds, WFMT Impromptu, TPR Classical Spotlight and WWFM Cadenza.

 On Wednesday, November 12, the Fidelio Trio performs at 8:00pm.
 This piano trio perform diverse repertoire internationally and features Irish musicians Darragh Morgan (violin) and Mary Dullea (piano) and Scottish cellist Robin Michael.
 They broadcast regularly on BBC Radio 3, RTÉ Lyric FM, WNYC, NPR and in 2010 were featured in a Sky Arts documentary.
 Since their debut at London’s South Bank they have appeared at Wigmore Hall, Kings Place, Purcell Room and Royal Opera House, London, festivals including City of London, Huddersfield Contemporary Music Festival, Brighton, Vale of Glamorgan, West Cork Music, and the Belfast Festival at Queens.
 They have been artists-in-residence at the Irish Composition Summer School, CoMA Summer School, University of Illinois at Urbana-Champaign and at State University of New York, SUNY.
 This concert will feature Charles Wuorinen's Piano Trio, John Harbison's Piano Trio No. 2, Elena Ruehr's "Blackberries", and Even Ziporyn's "Typical Music".